Duol86/platform-installs/README.md

 platform-installs is a  colllection of scripts I can use for the three main platform (Linux, Windows, MacOS) to install "the essentials" for a computer.

-the main packages installed are spotify, vlc, steam, obs, gimp, minecraft, chromium, git, notepad++ and protonvpn.
+the main packages installed are spotify, vlc, steam, obs, gimp, minecraft, chromium, git, Java runtime, notepad++ and protonvpn.
 All the packages are installed with various package managers for different platforms.